Plain English Breakdown

 What This Bill Does

-- Requires local educational agencies to provide information about state special schools when developing, reviewing, or revising an individualized education program (IEP) for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.
+- Requires local educational agencies to provide information about special schools when creating, reviewing, or changing an individualized education program for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.

-- Requires the State Department of Education to supply this information to local educational agencies by July 1, 2027.
+- Requires the State Department of Education to give this information to local educational agencies by July 1, 2027.

 Who It Names or Affects

-- Parents and guardians of children with disabilities
+- Parents and guardians of students with disabilities

 - Local educational agencies